If you want to start a profitable blog, that means you want to start a business.

-I use LeadPages, but before Leadpages, I went the cheaper route and used BluChic Landing Pages, but ended up with a lot of tech problems using the landing page.
-I tried to make it work for awhile, but for some reason I kept having tech issues, therefore I recommend Leadpages.
+I use LeadPages, but before Leadpages, I went the cheaper route and used BluChic Landing Pages, but ended up with a lot of tech problems utilizing the landing page.
+I tried to make it work for a while, but for some reason, I kept having tech issues.
+Therefore I recommend Leadpages.

-LeadPages is expensive ($400 for 2 years) but it's worth it to me since the functionality and tech is easy and has never given me problems.
+LeadPages is expensive ($400 for two years), but it's worth it to me since the functionality and tech is user-friendly and has never given me problems.
 Plus, it helps convert readers into customers.